DETAILED ACTION

 first (1b) and second slats (1a), each slat having inner (left side fig. 7) and outer sides (right side fig. 7), a first edge with a hook-shaped engaging track (7) that extends to an engaging track tip (33), and a second edge with a receiving track (8) comprising a lip member (10) and a guard member (11) that are spaced apart to form an aperture that is sized and shaped to receive the engaging track of another slat (fig. 8),

-the receiving track (8) including a bend (42) extending to a receiving track tip (25) and forming an articulation space (20) with an inner surface (fig. 4);
+the lip member (10) including a lip member bend (42) extending to a receiving track tip (25) and forming an articulation space (20) with an articulation space inner surface (fig. 4), and the guard member (11) extending to a guard member tip (see fig. 4);

-wherein the engaging track (7) of the first slat (1b) is received in the articulation space of the second slat (1a) to form an articulating hinge (fig. 8);
+wherein the engaging track (7) of the first slat (1b) is received in the articulation space of the second slat (1a) to couple the first and second slats and form an articulating hinge (fig. 8);

-the hinge has a vertical position (position where the elements are considered vertical, see fig. 9) with the engaging track of the first slat vertically displaceable in the aperture of the second slat (in figs. 8 and in fig. 9, you can see that there is a little room between the elements that allows slight vertical movement of the slats relative to each other) and with a vertical separation between the engaging track tip and the articulation space inner surface (see fig. 9),
+the hinge has a vertical position (position where the elements are considered vertical, see fig. 9) with the engaging track of the first slat having a range of vertical displacement in the aperture of the second slat with a vertical clearance between the engaging track and the guard member tip (in figs. 8 and in fig. 9, you can see that there is a little room between the elements that allows slight vertical movement of the slats relative to each other, this is confirmed by the applicant in the arguments dated 6/9/2026 as they quote column 7 line 56 though column 8 line 5) and with a vertical separation between the engaging track tip and the articulation space inner surface (see fig. 9), and wherein

 the engaging track (7) of the first slat (1b) pivots on the receiving track tip (25) of the second slat (shown in fig. 8) and does not pivot on the receiving track inner surface (in the same way as the instant application, fig. 8 clearly shows that it pivots on element 25 instead of pivoting on the receiving track inner surface), and the hinge is rotatable from the vertical position in a backward direction (counterclockwise) with a maximum angle of backward rotation greater than an amount, and in a forward direction with a maximum angle of forward rotation.

-Miller does not explicitly teach that the slight vertical movement of the slats is by at least about 0.025 inches and with a vertical separation between the engaging track tip and the articulation space inner surface of at least about 0.025 inches, nor that the maximum angle of backward rotation is greater than 10 degrees, and the maximum angle of forward rotation is between about 70 degrees to about 80 degrees.
+Miller does not explicitly teach that the vertical clearance is at least about 0.025 inches and that the vertical separation between the engaging track tip and the articulation space inner surface is at least about 0.025 inches, nor that the maximum angle of backward rotation is greater than 10 degrees, and the maximum angle of forward rotation is between about 70 degrees to about 80 degrees.

 Weekes teaches a rolling shutter with a first (300a) and a second slat (300b), with a maximum angle of backward rotation greater than 10 degrees from a vertical position (as described in paragraph 33).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention with a reasonable expectation of success to modify Miller with the teachings of Weekes so that the maximum angle of backward rotation greater than 10 degrees from the vertical position.
 This alteration provides the predictable and expected results of user required specifications that allow the device to roll up.